Particular/docs.particular.net/servicepulse/containerization/index.md

 ## Reverse proxy

 The ServicePulse container image includes a reverse proxy feature that allows ServicePulse to act as a single ingress/egress point for a system containing ServiceControl containers.
 This allows existing container hosting infrastructure to layer additional features onto the ServicePulse ingress point, such as SSL or authentication.
+It is enabled by default, but [it can be disabled](#settings-enable-reverse-proxy).

 ## Ports